hu-jy23/TowerDefenseRL/docs/origin_README.md

     ```bash
     python train.py --random-maps custom-maps.json
     ```
-3. Monitor training progress via TensorBoard (or at the end of training):
+4. Monitor training progress via TensorBoard (or at the end of training) in `http://localhost:6006/`:
     ```bash
     tensorboard --logdir ./logs/
     ```
-4. The trained model will be saved in the `models/` directory.
+5. The trained model will be saved in the `models/` directory.

 In addition to the final model, a json file with the best agent performance (max waves reached) and a csv file with basic training metrics (reward, episode length and training time) will be saved.